Formica rufa: Resin use

 Wood ants intently collect resins from coniferous trees and incorporate them into their nests for various uses.
-Resin provides wood ants with structural soundness and predator defense to their nests and antimicrobial, antifungal, and pathogen defense when in conjunction with formic acid from their venom gland.
+Resin provides structural soundness and predator defense for their nests and antimicrobial, antifungal, and pathogen defense when in conjunction with formic acid from their venom gland.

-By leveraging the antimicrobial properties of the resin, wood ants are adequately ensuring and sustaining the health of their colonies.
-Wood ant nests are vulnerable to rapidly spreading microbial loads due to the dense population and organic debris accumulation within large, complex structures.
+By leveraging the antimicrobial properties of the resin, wood ants are able to adequately ensure and sustain the health of their colonies.
+Wood ant nests are vulnerable to rapidly spreading microbial loads, due to the dense population and organic debris accumulation within large, complex structures.
 Terpenes and phenolic acids found in coniferous tree resins provide antimicrobial defense and inhibit the growth of pathogens within the nests when mixed with the ants' formic acid.
 Nests that have been fortified by resin have significantly less microbial diversity when compared to nests without resin.
-By managing their environment, wood ants are proficiently protecting the health of their colonies, with the direct advantages of protecting the queen and developing brood with decreased pathogen exposure.
+By managing their environment, wood ants protect the health of their colonies, with the direct advantages of protecting the queen and developing brood with decreased pathogen exposure.

-Besides antifungal and microbial defense, resin provides value structural integrity to the nest and a protective barrier from potential intruders and predators.
-Wood ant nests are vulnerable to numerous external threats as they are often large, complex, and above ground.
+Besides antifungal and microbial defense, resin provides valuable structural integrity to the nest and a protective barrier against potential intruders and predators.
+Wood ant nests are vulnerable to numerous external threats, as they are often large, complex, and above ground.
 By binding the resin to other organic materials, the nest is provided with cohesive building material, making the nest less prone to collapse.
 Incorporating resin also provides nests with waterproofing and weather resistance, another way to prevent fungal growth.
-The stickiness and sometimes toxicity of the resin aid in providing a protective barrier against small arthropods and mites that may attack the nest.
+The stickiness and occasional toxicity of the resin aid in providing a protective barrier against small arthropods, including mites, that may attack the nest.
 Chemically, the resin provides camouflage and deters intruders that may use chemical cues to locate nests.